ClerckMaxwell/AnalogAmpl/README.md

 # AnalogAmpl
-Layaout &amp; simulation of a basic differential amplifier in Cadence VIrtuoso
+Layout &amp; simulation of a basic differential amplifier in Cadence VIrtuoso